-Partner’s insurance billing tools help submit claims, review rejections, and work down your insurance accounts receivable.
-Partner helps you maximize the use of your time as you pursue proper insurance reimbursement.
+PCC’s insurance billing tools help you process and prepare claims, send them electronically or print them, review rejections and denials, fix problems and resubmit, and work down your insurance accounts receivable.
+You can maximize the use of your time as you pursue proper payment.

 Generate and Submit Claims

-inscoar) report to analyze specific claims based on insurance company, provider, or other criteria, and contact the carrier about unpaid claims.
+inscoar) report to analyze specific claims based on insurance company, provider, or other criteria.

 Correct Mistakes and Recreate Claims

 During any of the above steps, or even before you first submit a claim, you may need to fix a problem with a charge and recreate the claim.
 For example, if you find the account has a new insurance plan or was responsible for a larger copay, you can use the Correct Mistakes (

 oops) program to change the details of the charge and then re-batch the claim to the new payer.
 In rare cases, you might use the maketags program to re-prepare a large batch of claims based on a date range, a provider, or other criteria.